Wilson County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Wilson County, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
-You only have 15 days from the date of your arrest to request an ALR hearing to challenge this suspension.
-Missing this deadline results in an automatic suspension of your driving privileges.
-Don't delay!
+You have only 15 days from the date of your DUI arrest to request an ALR hearing.
+This deadline is strictly enforced.
+Missing it results in an automatic suspension of your driver's license.

 Automatic License Suspension